Restoration of Tree-Damaged Front Porch at 650 N. Downing Street

 • 1 architect or person with design expertise, a community member

-Awards will be presented at the annual APNA meeting in May, 2024.
+Awards were presented at the annual APNA meeting in May, 2024.

 2022 Award Recipients